🌼🌸 12+ Beautiful Flowers That Start With A With Images

 Allium -The Globe Master

 The name Allium is derived from the Latin word.
 It belongs to the Amaryllidaceae family.
 Allium blossoms may be found in nations such as China, America, Turkey, and Iran.
-Aside from its decorative value, it is also noted for its culinary use.
-It comes in a variety of colours and forms.
-The blooming time may vary depending on the place and its environment.
+Aside from its decorative value, it is also noted for its culinary use. .

 Alliums, sometimes called the Globe Master, are attractive ornamental flowers famed for their vast, spherical clusters of tiny star-shaped blooms.